-Have confidence in yourself, research a much as possible about freelancing and writing.
-Equip yourself with knowledge about writing and freelancing.
+Have confidence in yourself.
+Research as much as possible about freelancing and writing.
 Follow people who have been in the field for sometime and have experience like Walter Akolo, Bamidele Onibalusi, Danny Margulies, Jorden Roper and Mathew Woodward among others.

 Do not give up or get discouraged.
 The freelancing world has limitless opportunities, you just have to look in the right direction.